June 30 — July 2, 2020

 After the talk, developers will have a solid understanding of how to progressively enhance their web applications with new browser features, all while not putting a download burden on the subset of their users that happen to be on incompatible browsers, and, most importantly, while not excluding them from using the web application in the first place.

 Learn advanced PWA recipes that combine several modern web APIs, and how companies are using them to create app-like experiences on their sites.

-In this session we’ll introduce new features for installed PWAs, including capabilities previously reserved for native apps.
+In this session we’ll introduce new features for installed PWAs, including capabilities previously reserved for iOS/Android apps.
 You’ll learn approaches for building better PWAs, including Play apps that use PWAs.
 Finally, we’ll answer frequently asked developer questions about the design and future of PWAs.